isrlab/isrlab.github.io/01 index.md

   <!-- Welcome to the Intelligent Systems Research Laboratory at Texas A&M University.
 We focus on information fusion and uncertainty quantification on manifolds, for estimation and control of nonlinear dynamical systems.
 Below are highlights from our recent work. -->

 ## Certification of Autonomous Flight with Theory & Data Driven Machine Learning
 We expect Urban Air Mobility to rely more on autonomy than any other transportation sector, and consequently, it is critical to quantify their safe flight envelope accurately.
 Computational tools for critical analyses of the system, such as determining region-of-attraction, establishing local performance bounds, and identifying the largest uncertainty set for which robust performance is guaranteed, are necessary to establish trust in this increased autonomy.
 This research focuses on developing new formulations and algorithms for determining the region of attraction of uncertain nonlinear system dynamics with various gust models, establishing bounds on exogenous signal attenuations and quantifying the largest uncertainty set for which the control and estimation algorithms perform satisfactorily.
 These formulations incorporate simulation data (black box) and physics-derived vehicle dynamics, resulting in constrained PDEs in high dimensional space, which are solved using recent developments in scientific machine learning.
-Funding Source: NSF.

 <img class="mySlides" src="assets/images/sciml_vnv.png" style="display:block; margin:auto; width:100%;max-width:860px">